QuantEcon/lecture-source-py/source/rst/python_essentials.rst

         return x**2

-With one question mark we bring up the docstring, and with two we get the source code as well
+With one question mark we bring up the docstring, and with two we get the source code as well.